 The most southern of the New England states, Connecticut is easily accessible from both New York and Boston and offers a charming New England feel with a cosmopolitan style.
-From rafting down the Farmington River to kayaking through the Thimble Islands to following the Connecticut Wine Council Trail and enjoying coastal cuisine, Connecticut provides endless options for unforgettable holidays.
+From rafting down the Farmington River to kayaking through the Thimble Islands to following the Connecticut Wine Trail and enjoying coastal cuisine, Connecticut provides endless options for unforgettable holidays.

 Celebrate your holiday by the Connecticut Shoreline

 The shoreline has all your vacation necessities in one spot.
 Beautiful beaches, luxurious resorts, a variety of boutique shops, rentals and fantastic seafood make these quaint towns a must-see holiday destination, including places like Milford, Guilford, Essex, Mystic and more.

 Discover, invent and learn at the Connecticut Science Center

 Located in Hartford, this world-class destination provides educational and entertaining experiences for families from around the globe.
 New exhibits like Lost Egypt allow kids to journey thousands of years back in time and see real mummies and ancient artifacts, build a pyramid, and more, with fun and engaging hands-on activities.

 Be endlessly entertained at Connecticut’s Casinos

 Whether its Mohegan Sun or Foxwoods Resort Casino, Connecticut’s casinos represent two of the largest casino destinations in the world – from gaming and 24/7 top entertainers, boutique shopping, fine dining, signature spas and golf facilities.
 Coming in late 2014/early 2015, Foxwoods Resort Casino will feature a new Tanger Outlets location that will include upscale branded and designer outlet retailers.

 Splish, splash and scream at Lake Compounce in Bristol